The Order: 1886: Sales

-The retail version of The Order: 1886 was the best selling game in its week of release in the UK and Ireland, debuting at No. 1 in the UK retail software sales chart.
+The retail version of The Order: 1886 was the best-selling game in its week of release in the United Kingdom and Ireland, debuting at No. 1 in the UK retail software sales chart.
 This made it the first game developed by Sony's in-house team to take the first spot in the chart since August 2014.
 One month after release, the price was permanently cut by 33%.
-The game was the ninth selling title in the US.
+The game was the ninth best-selling title of February 2015 in the United States.
 Neither Sony or Ready At Dawn have provided detailed information regarding the game's commercial performance.

-Possible sequel
+Future

-Despite the game's mixed reviews, during an interview with Gamesindustry.biz in 2015, Ready at Dawn president Ru Weerasuriya and newly appointed CEO Paul Sams have expressed interest in producing more entries for the game in the future.
+In 2015, Ready at Dawn president Ru Weerasuriya and newly appointed CEO Paul Sams had expressed interest in producing more entries for the game in the future.
 Sams said that, although developers wanted to retain ownership to its intellectual property, it needed the approval of Sony to bring the game to market.

+Ready at Dawn was closed down by its parent company Reality Labs in August 2024.

 The game was referenced in the PlayStation 5 game Astro's Playroom, a celebration of the PlayStation brand.